How much will be paid

 - remove any cuttings

-- maintain a sward with a range of heights during the growing season so that at least 20% is less than 7cm and 20% is more than 7cm.
+- maintain a sward with a range of heights during the growing season to ensure that at least 20% is less than 7cm and 20% is more than 7cm.
 No height variation needs to be maintained when the field is closed up for a cut of hay or silage.

-- maintain soil pH above 5.4, by liming if necessary, unless the target is to maintain acid grassland.
-Do not apply paper waste or other industrial by-products.
+- maintain soil pH above 5.4 by liming, if necessary to promote a range of grasses and wild flowers, but not if the target is to maintain acid grassland.